5 Historically Awesome Places to Visit in Mississippi

-It’s a celebration!
-February, Black History Month, is our annual celebration of achievements of African-American people and a time for recognizing our success, our central roles that have made a difference in the world, and an undying love and appreciation of our culture.
+February is our annual celebration of the achievements of African-American people and a time for recognizing our success.
+Our integral roles have made a difference in the world.
+Additionally, our undying love and appreciation of our culture are emotions that we proudly express every day.
 African-American culture is both distinct and influential to the lifestyles of so many Americans.
-This year, I wanted to highlight some of the best places to visit in Mississippi for Black History month.
-All of the monumental places (mostly museums) can be found throughout North, Central, and Southern Mississippi.
-If you happen to be near any of the places highlighted, do yourself a favor and sign up to do a tour.
-There’s so much to be inspired by in the Magnolia State, and I am certain that you just might learn something.
+This year, I wanted to highlight the best places to visit in Mississippi for Black history.
+All museums are found in North, Central, and Southern Mississippi.
+As a Mississippi native, I felt it important to showcase the exhibits that celebrate Black history.
+Moreover, there’s so much to be inspired by in the Magnolia State.

 African American Military History Museum

 The African-American Military Museum is the only building remaining for African-American soldiers in the United States.
 The museum educates the public about African-American contributions in the military.
 The museum is located on 6th Street, in Hattiesburg, and offers free admission to guests who visit the exhibits.

 Some of the exhibits that you can explore:

 The Founding of Hattiesburg